Meb18042/computational-mechanics/module_01/HW_01-Copy1.md

 print('c.', str1>str2)

 print('d.', str1.lower()==str2)
-print('   To force (b) to be true, we can convert str1 to be in all lower case using the str.lower() method.
+print('   To force (b) to be true, we can connvert str1 to be in all lower case using the str.lower() method.
 This \n   will make the statement true that str1 and str2 are in fact equal.')
 ```

 3. The following code has an error, fix the error so that the correct result is returned: